wolfgangj/okami/README.md

 A "does" word needs an additional cell after the code field:
 The address of the colon definition to execute.

-To keep things simpler, we don't use standard CREATE DOES.
+To keep things simpler, we don't use standard "create does".
 `create:` itself works as expected:

     create: buffer 256 allot
     : var: [create: 0,];

-However, `does` is combined with the word `with`:
+However, `does` is combined with the word `with` instead:

     : const: with [,] does [@];
     : array: with [cells allot]